developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/setup/index.md

 &#55;.
 Restart the device to complete the installation.

 Refer to the [On-device Configuration guide](../OndeviceConfig) for help configuring Enterprise Browser following installation.

+#### Installation of EB runtime for Windows Mobile/CE is now complete.

 -----